-The Book of Modern Homes first appeared in 1908.
+The book of Modern Homes and Building Plans First appeared in 1908

 For the first time, Sears sold complete houses, including the plans and instructions for construction of 22 different styles, announcing that the featured homes were “complete, ready for occupancy.”
 By 1911, Modern Homes catalogs included illustrations of house interiors, which provided homeowners with blueprints for furnishing the houses with Sears appliances and fixtures.